apache/flink/docs/apis/streaming/windows.md

 ### Global Windows

 Global windows are a way of specifying that we don't want to subdivide our elements into windows.
-Each element is assigned to the one single *global window* (still separate for each key, of course).
+Each element is assigned to one single per-key *global window*.
-This is only useful if you also specify a custom [trigger](#triggers), otherwise you will never process any data because the global window does not have a natural end at which we could process the aggregated elements.
+This windowing scheme is only useful if you also specify a custom [trigger](#triggers).
+Otherwise, no computation is ever going to be performed, as the global window does not have a natural end at which we could process the aggregated elements.

 <img src="non-windowed.svg" class="center" style="width: 80%;" />

 ### Tumbling Windows

-A *tumbling windows* assigner assigns elements to fixed time buckets of a specified *window size*.
+A *tumbling windows* assigner assigns elements to fixed length, non-overlapping windows of a specified *window size*..
 For example, if you specify a window size of 5 minutes, the window function will get 5 minutes worth of elements in each invocation.

 <img src="tumbling-windows.svg" class="center" style="width: 80%;" />

 ### Sliding Windows

-The *sliding windows* assigner is very similar to the *tumbling windows* assigner but it assigns one element to more than one windows based on a *window size* and *window slide* size.
+The *sliding windows* assigner assigns elements to windows of fixed length equal to *window size*, as the tumbling windows assigner, but in this case, windows can be overlapping.
+The size of the overlap is defined by the user-specified parameter *window slide*.
+As windows are overlapping, an element can be assigned to multiple windows

 For example, you could have windows of size 10 minutes that slide by 5 minutes.
 With this you get 10 minutes worth of elements in each invocation of the window function and it will be invoked for every 5 minutes of data.

 <img src="sliding-windows.svg" class="center" style="width: 80%;" />

 ### Session Windows

-The *session windows* assigner can be used if windows need to dynamically adapt to the data.
-Both the *tumbling windows* and *sliding windows* assigner assign elements to windows that start at fixed time points.
+The *session windows* assigner is ideal for cases where the window boundaries need to adjust to the incoming data.
+Both the *tumbling windows* and *sliding windows* assigner assign elements to windows that start at fixed time points and have a fixed *window size*.
 With session windows it is possible to have windows that start at individual points in time for each key and that end once there has been a certain period of inactivity.
 The configuration parameter is the *session gap* that specifies how long to wait for new data before considering a session as closed.

 <img src="session-windows.svg" class="center" style="width: 80%;" />